UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 # Networking

+- Some network ranges are not allowed for node group usage, so please not use the following when creating a private network for the cluster:
+  - `10.0.0.0/8`
+  - `172.31.242.0/22`
 - Intermittent timeout issues when running `kubectl logs` and `kubectl exec`.
 Work around it by re-running the command(s).
 - Load balancers are not always deleted upon cluster deletion.
 Please check after tests that there are no leftover load balancers on your account.